truera/trulens/docs/trulens/getting_started/dashboard/index.md

 In addition to the complete dashboard, several of the dashboard components can be used on their own and added to existing _Streamlit_ dashboards.

 _Streamlit_ is an easy way to create python scripts into shareable web applications, and has become a popular way to interact with generative AI technology.
-Several _TruLens_ UI components are now accessible for adding to Streamlit dashboards using the _TruLens_ [Streamlit module][trulens_eval.streamlit].
+Several _TruLens_ UI components are now accessible for adding to Streamlit dashboards using the _TruLens_ [Streamlit module][trulens.dashboard.streamlit].

 Consider the below `app.py` which consists of a simple RAG application that is already logged and evaluated with _TruLens_.
 Notice in particular, that we are getting both the application's `response` and `record`.